mitchkm/code-quality-assistant/README.md

 # apple-surp-2019
 Apple Cal Poly SURP project summer 2019

-## Goal
+## Project
-Create an interactive tool that allows developers to visually see metrics of a codebase, such as cyclomatic complexity, organized by file/methods’ size and nesting.
+An interactive tool that allows developers to visually see metrics of the codebase they working on.
+Metrics such as cyclomatic complexity and number of lines of code will be displayed using size and color, nesting functions within files.
+Internally, we call the tool CodeQualityAssistant.

 ## Dependencies List
 ### Project